dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-WORKERS-ARGOCD.md

 # Log in via the CLI
 argocd login localhost:8080

-# Update the default password
+# Update the default password for admin
 argocd account update-password

 # Delete the default password secret
 kubectl --kubeconfig kubeconfigs/dal-indigo-core-1 -n argocd delete secret argocd-initial-admin-secret

+# Navigate to https://localhost:8080 and log in with your credentials
 ```

 Now our k8s cluster should be running with: